-We are a leading Spanish-language media and entertainment company with radio or television stations in the top U.S. Hispanic markets, including Puerto Rico.
+We are a leading Spanish-language media and entertainment company with radio and/or television stations in the top U.S. Hispanic markets, including Puerto Rico.
 Our owned and operated radio stations serve markets representing approximately 35% of the U.S. Hispanic population, and our television operations serve markets representing over 3.5 million Hispanic households.
-We produce and distribute Spanish-language content, including radio programs, television shows, music and live entertainment through our radio stations and our television group, MegaTV, which produces over 50 hours of original programming per week.
-MegaTV broadcasts via our owned and operated stations in South Florida and Houston and through programming and/or distribution agreements with other stations, including nationally on a subscriber basis.
+We produce and distribute Spanish-language content, including radio programs, television shows, music and live entertainment through our radio stations and our television group, MegaTV, which produces over 70 hours of original programming per week.
+MegaTV broadcasts via our owned and operated stations in South Florida, Houston, and Puerto Rico and through programming and/or distribution agreements with other stations, including nationally on a subscriber basis.

 We operate the top Spanish-language radio station in the United States based on the average number of listeners per quarter-hour, which is WSKQ-FM, one of our New York stations.
-WSKQ-FM delivered the highest listenership among all Spanish-language radio stations in the United States, according to the 2014 Hispanic Fact Pack.
+WSKQ-FM delivered the highest listenership among all Spanish-language radio stations in the United States, according to the 2015 Hispanic Fact Pack.
 Our other radio stations are located in Los Angeles, New York, Puerto Rico, Miami, Chicago and San Francisco.
-In addition to our owned and operated radio stations, we have our AIRE Radio Networks with over 103 affiliate radio stations servicing over 35 of the top U.S. Hispanic markets, including 19 of the top 20 Hispanic markets.
-AIRE Radio Networks currently covers 88% of the coveted U.S. Hispanic market.
-Our AIRE Radio Networks reach over 13.5 million listeners in an average week with our targeted networks.
+In addition to our owned and operated radio stations, we have our AIRE Radio Networks with over 100 affiliate radio stations servicing over 53 of the top U.S. Hispanic markets, including all of the top 30 Hispanic markets.
+AIRE Radio Networks currently covers 90% of the coveted U.S. Hispanic market.
+Our AIRE Radio Networks reach over 11.0 million listeners in an average week with our targeted networks.

-We also own 21 bilingual websites, including www.LaMusica.com, an online destination and mobile app providing content related to Latin music, entertainment, news and culture.
+As part of our operating business, we also maintain multiple bilingual websites, including www.lamusica.com, Mega.tv and various station websites that provide content related to Latin music, entertainment, news and culture, as well as the LaMusica mobile app.
+LaMusica simultaneously streams our stations' content, which has broadened the audience reach of our radio stations.
 In addition, we produce live concerts and events in the United States and Puerto Rico.
 Concerts generate revenue from ticket sales, sponsorship and promotions, raise awareness of our brands in the surrounding communities and provide our advertising partners additional opportunities to reach their target audience.